McDonalds, doughnuts and primary food

 I want to tell you about a man whom I’ve been trying to help for some time now.
 I don’t normally share about my clients – but this is a special case.
 Let me tell you about a typical day for him – Breakfast is almost always McDonald’s, and has been for years.
 He used to go out for lunch every day as well – frequenting places like the local Austrian restaurant or another local takeaway place.
 Sometimes, he’d have marshmallows, white wine and a nap for lunch.
 If there was a special after a holiday on chocolates or lollies, you can bet there would be a couple bags stashed around the house.
 Dinner depended on the weather but was always wrapped up with a donut and tea “with Splenda” at the local coffee shop.

 He drives everywhere and doesn’t get any exercise.
 He sits longer than the average and has always had a desk job.
-He’s overweight and is on several different medications to treat his different conditions.
+He would be classed as 'overweight' and is on several different medications to treat his different conditions.
 Who is this man?
-A health coach’s worst nightmare??
+A nutritionist's worst nightmare??